Codes and Frequencies

 - Was picked on or bullied, past 6 months (PICKEDON)

 - Gets along better with adults than kids, past 6 months (GETALONGAD)

-The variable FEARFUL is completely comparable over time.
-This variable is an element of the extended version of the Strengths and Difficulties Questionnaire (SDQ-EX), which was fielded for sample children in the NHIS in 2001, 2003, and 2004.
-It is not an element of the abbreviated version of SDQ, which was fielded for sample children in 2002 and 2005 forward.
+With the exception of the NHIS questionnaire redesign introduced in 2019, FEARFUL is completely comparable over time.
+This variable is an element of the extended version of the Strengths and Difficulties Questionnaire (SDQ-EX), which was fielded for sample children in the NHIS in 2001, 2003, 2004, and 2019 forward.
+It is not an element of the abbreviated version of SDQ, which was fielded for sample children in 2002, 2005-2007, and 2010-2018.